Ready to make your dreams a reality?

 3. Bring fresh entertainment

-Video iPods and iPhones are the new portable DVD player and so handy for traveling with kids.
+Video iPods and iPhones are so handy for traveling with kids!
 If you don’t have one, ask around to see if you can borrow one for the trip.
 (I bought a used iPod Touch on Amazon Marketplace for less than $100.)
 Older iPhones that are no longer being used as a phone are basically the same thing as an iPod touch, and there are a huge number of TV shows and games that can be downloaded from iTunes for free.
 Be sure to get some kid-size headphones, though, since a lot of kids won’t use the earbuds.
 I bought these cute panda headphones for both my girls & they worked great.

 You will want to be sure to bring some non-digital entertainment as well.
-Crayons or markers and paper are always a hit for Princess (age 4), while Trouble (age 2) just loves stickers.
+Crayons or markers, stickers and paper are always a hit with my girls (ages 2 and 4).
 On this trip we discovered the wonders of WikkiStix, which might very well be the best toy on the planet.
-Another very entertaining toy for Trouble was a little stuffed dog called BuckleyBoo which features 3 different kinds of buckles on the front.
+Another very entertaining toy for Annie was a little stuffed dog called BuckleyBoo which features 3 different kinds of buckles on the front.
 It regularly kept her busy for 15-20 minutes at a time, which is pretty much a miracle.

-4. Don’t worry too much about what the people around you are thinking
+4. Don’t worry about what the people around you are thinking

 In all the times we have flown, I have been amazed by how nice everyone always is.
 Most people have had to fly with a child at some point in their life and can sympathize with your plight.
 In fact, yesterday was the first time we have ever encountered any nastiness from a fellow passenger, and her nastiness was so uncalled for that we even had other passengers stop us after the flight to apologize for it.